12NaN/CSc322-TeamX-Software-Engineering-Project/README.md

 # About

 This project, named 'Friends' is built in compliance with Project Requirements Specification provided by Professor Jie Wei.
-'Friends' is built using several multiple tools including: JavaScript, HTML5, CSS, Electron, Python, SQLITE, and an extensive library of packages installed using Node Package Manager (NPM).
+'Friends' is built using several tools including: JavaScript, HTML5, CSS, Electron, Python, SQLITE, and an extensive library of packages installed using Node Package Manager (NPM).

 # Purpose

-**This system will facilitate active teaming of people with similar interest and skill-set to forge groups for a certain do-good project.**
+**This system will facilitate active teaming of people with similar interests and skill-sets to forge groups for a certain do-good project.**

 # Contributors